Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

 For details about licensing, please check `ASSET_LICENSING.md` and `LICENSE`.

 Be aware that each asset contribution will be reviewed by the Pandora team.
-We may request changes, if we consider any aspects, especially the consistency of asset properties among related assets in Pandora, not fitting to the vision of how we want Pandora to work.
+We may request changes if we consider any aspects, especially the consistency of asset properties among related assets in Pandora, to not fit to the vision of how we want Pandora to work.
 Please consider getting in contact with us using Discord, if you have any questions or doubts about your asset idea.
 We will try to work together with you to get your contribution into Pandora.

 # Modification policy